What Is Ceremonial Cacao & What Makes It “Ceremonial”?

 Oh, and next time you’re browsing online to purchase cacao, please keep in mind that there is no governing body or law that dictates what can and can’t be labeled as “ceremonial-grade.”
 It’s up to each producer to decide what label they put on the product, so even if a cacao product has a “ceremonial-grade” label on it, that doesn’t necessarily mean that it’s ceremonial-grade.

 If you’re interested in exploring the transformative benefits that a relationship with a plant medicine like cacao can bring, look past the labels.
 Use the principles in this article, do your own research, and try a whole bunch of cacao to evaluate what feels and doesn’t feel “ceremonial” for you (here’s an article that goes in depth into how ceremonial cacao makes you feel).

 Ultimately, remember that you don’t need ceremonial-grade cacao to hold a ceremony for yourself.
 Cacao is only a tool that makes a ceremonial journey within easier by bringing about the loving and expansive sensations that open the doors of your mind and body.
 Ceremonial-grade cacao doesn’t actually take you on that journey.
 Only you can. ❤

 P.S. — If you’re interested in purchasing high-quality ceremonial cacao, you can read this article about where to buy the best ceremonial cacao.
-I’d recommend trying out Keith’s Cacao for the “purest” cacao experience, Firefly if you’re interested in an easy preparation and purchasing process (you can use code FORTHELOVEOFCHOCOLATE for 5% off), Cacao Lab for an affordable option (code CACAOANGEL for 10% off), or The Cacao Club for the most delicious, herb-infused ceremonial cacao we’ve tried so far (you can use CACAOCOMMUNITY for 10% off)!
+I’d recommend trying out Cacao Lab (code CACAOANGEL for 10% off), Ora Cacao (code FORTHELOVEOFCHOCOLATE for 10% off), The Cacao Club if you’re in Europe or Australia (CACAOCOMMUNITY for 10% off) or Soul Lift Cacao!